kritisen/kritisen.github.io/_posts/2018-04-20-caching-over-and-above-the-primary-storage.md

 title: Caching over and above the primary storage
 subtitle: The omnipresence of caching
 ---
 People do all sorts of optimizations over their primary storage layer.
-AWS has built a whole product around this kind of caching mechanism (to get sub-millisecond response times) [https://aws.amazon.com/elasticache/redis/](https://aws.amazon.com/elasticache/redis/)
+AWS has built a whole product around a Redis based caching mechanism (to get sub-millisecond response times) [https://aws.amazon.com/elasticache/redis/](https://aws.amazon.com/elasticache/redis/)

 Their diagram below really outlines the prevalent architecture very well: